 Studio photographers will appreciate that the Nikon D1X (unlike the HX99) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The HX99 is a recent model that features in the current product line-up of Sony.
-In contrast, the D1X has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D1X has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D1X was succeeded by the Nikon D2X.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D1X Manual (free pdf) or the online Sony HX99 Manual.
+Further information on the features and operation of the D1X and HX99 can be found, respectively, in the Nikon D1X Manual (free pdf) or the online Sony HX99 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D1X and the Sony HX99?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.